GJYWang/NWR_assembly/README.md

 - [Scaff10X](https://github.com/wtsi-hpag/Scaff10X): Scaff10X is a package that scaffolds contigs using 10X linked reads.
 We followed the installation guideline in the github repository.
 One round of scaffolding was performed with the parameters -nodes 63 -read-s1 12 -read-s2 8 -link-s1 10 -link-s2 10

-- [Arima Genomics mapping pipeline(https://github.com/ArimaGenomics/mapping_pipeline)] & [SALSA2(https://github.com/marbl/SALSA)]: The scaffolds are further scaffolded by HiC data.
+- [Arima Genomics mapping pipeline](https://github.com/ArimaGenomics/mapping_pipeline) & [SALSA2](https://github.com/marbl/SALSA): The scaffolds are further scaffolded by HiC data.
 In order to run Arima Genomics mapping pipeline & SALSA2, BWA-MEM and Picard Tools need to be installed.
 We conducted 5 rounds of scaffolding to achieve optimal performance.

-- [Racon (https://github.com/isovic/racon)] & [Pilon (https://github.com/broadinstitute/pilon)]: Racon and Pilon are used to polish the scaffolds using short-reads
+- [Racon](https://github.com/isovic/racon) & [Pilon](https://github.com/broadinstitute/pilon): Racon and Pilon are used to polish the scaffolds using short-reads
 Racon was performed with default parameters.
 Pilon was performed with parameter java -Xmx512G.